How to Map GTINs to NDCs for DSCSA Compliance: A Production-Ready Pipeline Architecture

 Schema Divergence & Deterministic Mapping Logic

 The mapping challenge stems from fundamentally divergent identifier schemas.
-The FDA NDC is a 10-digit numeric string historically segmented as 4-4-2, 5-3-2, or 5-4-1 (Labeler-Product-Package), though modern regulatory guidance enforces strict 10-digit formatting with leading zeros.
-GS1 GTINs, conversely, are 14-digit identifiers structured with an indicator digit, company prefix, item reference, and a modulo-10 check digit.
+The FDA NDC is a 10-digit numeric string historically segmented as 4-4-2, 5-3-2, or 5-4-1 (Labeler-Product-Package), though modern regulatory guidance enforces strict 10-digit formatting.
+GS1 GTINs are 14-digit identifiers structured with an indicator digit, company prefix, item reference, and a modulo-10 check digit.

 Deterministic mapping requires strict adherence to GS1 Standards Implementation conversion rules.
 The transformation must be treated as a stateless, idempotent function to prevent compliance drift.
 The canonical algorithm follows three phases:

-2. GTIN-14 Construction: Prepend a packaging indicator digit (0 for base unit), append a trailing 0 (the package-level position) to form a 13-digit prefix, then calculate the GS1 check digit using the alternating weight-3/weight-1 algorithm.
+2. GTIN-14 Construction: Prepend a packaging indicator digit (0 for the base/each unit), append to form a 13-digit prefix, then calculate the GS1 modulo-10 check digit using the alternating weight-3/weight-1 algorithm applied right-to-left over the 13 prefix digits.

 3. Validation Gate: Every mapped GTIN must pass modulo-10 verification.
-Invalid check digits indicate source data corruption, misaligned NDC formatting, or upstream ERP extraction errors.
+An incorrect check digit indicates source data corruption, misaligned NDC formatting, or an upstream ERP extraction error.

-Below is a production-ready Python implementation that enforces these rules with strict typing, explicit error boundaries, and zero external dependencies:
+Below is a production-ready Python implementation that enforces these rules with strict typing and explicit error boundaries:

 import re